 Where does the Valkyrie symbol come from?

-Nobody really knows the Valkyrie symbol origins, but it is thought that the wings represent the speed with which the Valkyries can fly though the air, and that Odin’s knot is a symbol of the transition between life and death.
+Nobody really knows the Valkyrie symbol origins, but it is thought that the wings represent the speed with which the Valkyries can fly through the air, and that Odin’s knot is a symbol of the transition between life and death.

 What does the Valkyrie emblem symbolize?